gonultasbu/sigver_bmg/Readme.md

+Forked for ITU CE 2019 Senior Design Project, SVM implementation is to be made in order to fully implement the idea presented in the paper.
+Bear in mind that the datasets are changed and extended.

 # Learned representation for Offline Handwritten Signature Verification

 This repository contains the code and instructions to use the trained CNN models described in [1] to extract features for Offline Handwritten Signatures.